-Cameroon attended the Fifteenth Meeting of States Parties in Santiago, Chile, in November–December 2016, but did not make any statements.
-It did not attend the treaty’s intersessional meetings in June 2017.
+Cameroon attended the Sixteenth Meeting of States Parties in Vienna, Austria in December 2017 but did not make any statements.
+It did not attend the Seventeenth Meeting of States Parties in Geneva in September 2018, nor the treaty’s intersessional meetings in June 2018.

 Cameroon is party to the Convention on Conventional Weapons (CCW) and its Amended Protocol II on landmines, but not CCW Protocol V on explosive remnants of war.